 Extensive work went on behind the scenes for nearly 30 years to see that this site would be created.
 As early as 1909, concerned citizens of Nebraska had urged Congress to create a national park site on the Freeman property, the location of one of the very first land parcels claimed under the Homestead Act on January 1, 1863.
 However, it wasn't until 1925 that Senator George W. Norris, a powerful congressional leader from Nebraska, joined the fight to see the Freeman land preserved as a national park.

 In 1934, the Homestead National Park Association was formed by several prominent Beatrice citizens.
 It was at this point that the movement to create the park began to solidify.
 Senator Norris had a proposal for the creation of the national park site before the U.S. House of Representatives by August, 1935.
 The Homestead National Monument Act was passed on March 16, 1936, becoming Public Law 480, 74th Congress.
-The newly-created Homestead National Monument of America was placed under the jurisdiction of the National Park Service, an agency of the Department of the Interior.
+The newly-created Homestead National Historical Park was placed under the jurisdiction of the National Park Service, an agency of the Department of the Interior.
 The National Park Service continues to operate and administer the park today as a lasting memorial to all the settlers who built the American West.